mchorse/blockbuster/MANUAL.md

 ### Redstone Hooks

-When *director block* starts playing the scene, it emits redstone signal on the west side of the block (the side of the block where a play white triangle is drawn).
-When *director block* stops playing the scene, it emits redstone signal on the east side of the block (the side of the block where a stop white square is drawn).
+When the *director block* starts playing the scene, it emits a redstone signal on the west side of the block (the side of the block where a play white triangle is drawn).
+When the *director block* stops playing the scene, it emits redstone signal on the east side of the block (the side of the block where a stop white square is drawn).

-This can be useful for reseting the scene.
-You might want to explode a TNT while recording your scene, so to avoid tedious rebuilding, you can use stop hook (when block stops playing) and attach redstone with command block that resets the scene (using `/clone` command, for example).
+This can be useful for resetting the scene.
+You might want to explode a TNT while recording your scene, so to avoid tedious rebuilding, you can use stop hook (when block stops playing) and attach redstone with command block that resets the scene (using the `/clone` command, for example).

 Or maybe you want start playing a tune, or summon some zombies when the director starts playing, no worries, use the redstone play hook.

 ## Actors

-Actors are the entities that you are used to playback your actions.
+Actors are the entities that you use to playback your actions.
 Actors, by default, look like crash test dummies, but you may change their skin using the *actor configuration* item.
-First you'll have to put some skins into `minecraft/config/blockbuster/skins` folder, and then you can select a skin from this folder using GUI.
+First you'll have to put some skins into the `minecraft/config/blockbuster/skins` folder, and then you can select a skin from this folder using the GUI.
 In this GUI you can also change other properties such as name, recording file name, skin and invincibility.

-To record the actor, you must attach it first to *director block*, and simply right click it, and start performing some sick movements.
-When you'll be done, you need to stop the recording either by right clicking actor again or entering `record` command with his name (actually, you can use any name for file, as long as you providing the first argument).
+To record the actor, you must attach it first to a *director block*, and simply right click it (the actor), and start performing some sick movements.
+When you'll be done, you need to stop the recording either by right clicking actor again or entering `record` command with his name (actually, you can use any name for file, as long as you provide the first argument).

-For adventure maps makers: you can put skins into world's save folder `blockbuster/skins` to transfer the skins with the map, but they won't work in multiplayer.
+For adventure maps makers: you can put your skins into world's save folder `blockbuster/skins` to transfer the skins with the map, but they won't work in multiplayer.